nov314k/farmafit/README.md

 ## Configuration

-All development and testing was done on Cygwin.
+All development and testing was done on MSYS2.
 No special configuration provisions are needed.

 ## Compiling